 Taxis in Cayman Islands

 Taxis are available throughout the islands.
-Expats should note that taxes are not metered, but rather operate by fares set by the government.
+Expats should note that taxies are not metered, but rather operate by fares set by the government.
 Conditions such as bad weather, late-night or early-morning trips and more than three passengers affect the fare.
 It is recommended that expats confirm the fare before getting into the taxi.
+Apps such as Uber and Lyft aren't available in Cayman Islands for now.

 Driving in Cayman Islands